Beth Gibbons

 Beth Gibbons (born 4 January 1965) is an English singer and songwriter.
 She is the singer and lyricist for the band Portishead, who have released three albums.
 She released an album with fellow English musician Rustin Man, Out of Season, in 2002, and a recording of contemporary Polish composer Górecki's Symphony No. 3 in 2019 with the Polish National Radio Symphony Orchestra.
 In 2024, she released her first solo album without collaboration, Lives Outgrown.
 The album received critical acclaim and was nominated for the 2024 Mercury Prize.

-On 28 June 2025, Gibbons appeared on stage at Glastonbury.

 Early life

 Gibbons was born in Exeter, Devon, England and raised on a farm with three sisters.
 Her parents divorced when she was young.
 She attended St Katherine's School in Pill, Somerset.

 At 22, she moved to Bath.
 To pursue her singing career, she then moved to Bristol, where she met Geoff Barrow, her future collaborator in Portishead, on an Enterprise Allowance course in 1991.